woleet/woleet-openapi-js-client/docs/SignatureRequestApi.md

 var apiInstance = new WoleetApi.SignatureRequestApi();

-var requestId = "requestId_example"; // String | Identifier of the signature request.
+var requestid = "requestid_example"; // String | Identifier of the signature request.

 var signature = new WoleetApi.SignatureRequestSign(); // SignatureRequestSign | Signature to register.